Image Quality Assessment Using Machine Learning

 This algorithm operates under the most stringent conditions.
 It has only one item of input data - the image under analysis.
 Consequently, its assessment of image quality is performed without the advantage of any comparative or reference data, meaning it relies solely on the inherent attributes of the image itself.

 While each approach to IQA has its distinct prowess, the premise of Objective Blind IQA is particularly intriguing as it presents an unbiased, independent assessment of image quality.
-In the following sections, we aim to delve deeper into its operations, the challenges and advantages it offers, and its significance in the ever-evolving field of image quality assessment.
+In the following sections, we aim to look deeper into its operations, the challenges and advantages it offers, and its significance in the ever-changing field of image quality assessment.
 No-reference IQA forms the crux of our discussion in this article, providing you with a comprehensive understanding of its sophisticated mechanics.

 No-Reference IQA